mortang2410/dotfiles/README.md

 Mac OS has the worst UX design.
 Use Synergy + remap Ctrl and Cmd in setting + remap Ctrl and Cmd in iterm2.
 Use Alt-tab with search (beta build).
 Keycastr, Karabiner, Maccy, Rectangle, Easy Move+Resize, Whichspace make Mac OS half usable.
 Note that Karabiner does not work with Synergy unless the Mac is the host.
+I had to [enable](https://www.macworld.com/article/351347/how-to-activate-key-repetition-through-the-macos-terminal.html) repeating keys and [disable](https://apple.stackexchange.com/questions/14001/how-to-turn-off-all-animations-on-os-x) window opening animations in the terminal.

 Replace nvim with helix, ranger with nnn and zsh with fish + fzf.
 Because who can bother to remember configs?
 0-config with sane defaults is the future.